SimonPowley/monster-game/README.md

 Started out as a simple text based monster fight with 2 random monsters.
 I've been adding on to the game as I learn how to do stuff/get new ideas.
 I don't really know how to make nice graphics yet, so graphics are done with javafx.
-I can see it maybe becoming some kind of idle/rouguelike monster fighting/training mobile game idk lol.
+I can see it maybe becoming some kind of idle/rouguelike monster fighting/training mobile game.
-Intellij project for now, idk if there's a better/more convenient way to structure/upload projects here.
+Intellij project for now, I'm not sure if there's a better/more convenient way to structure/upload projects here.

 # Gameplay